Joker (Jack Napier): Planned return

 In the cancelled fifth film in the series, titled Batman Unchained, Nicholson was intended to return as the character via hallucinations from Scarecrow's Fear Toxins.
 The character of Harley Quinn was also rumored to have been involved in the story, and this adaptation was supposed to be the character's daughter, rather than girlfriend, who was seeking revenge on Batman for the death of her father.
 However, due to the critical and commercial failure of Batman & Robin, the project was scrapped.

 The Batman series would be rebooted in 2005 by director Christopher Nolan with Batman Begins.
 The sequel to the film, The Dark Knight, featured the Joker portrayed by actor Heath Ledger.
 Ledger died before the film's release, and won the Academy Award for Best Supporting Actor posthumously.
 Nicholson was among many who praised Ledger's performance.

+On April 11, 2024, it was announced that a new novel entitled Batman: Resurrection would be released which would tie-in to the Batman 1989 film.
+The premise of the novel teased the idea that in the wake of the aftermath of the movie's events, as Batman strove to dismantle the remnants of the Joker's organization, that the Joker himself, might in fact still be alive.
+However, it is actually Clayface (Basil Karlo) who impersonates the Joker after undergoing horrific mutation after the exposure of the Smylex compound under the manipulation of the novel's chief antagonist Hugo Strange, who is retroactively established as the Joker's scientist at Axis Chemicals, portrayed by Michael Balfour.
+Strange steals Napier's body so he can start the rumors of the Joker's survival and takes command of the Last Laugh, a criminal gang who modeled themselves after the Joker, by using Karlo.
+The real Joker had appeared in the novel via flashbacks, including that he had encountered the meek Selina Kyle outside the Flugelheim Museum after Batman's escape with Vicki Vale and was a criminal acquaintance of her employer Max Shreck.